Quantum theory for a total system including one internal measuring apparatus: Discussions and conclusions

 \section{Discussions and conclusions}

-In this section, we first give comparisons of the proposed theory with CHI and MWI of quantum mechanics.
+In this section, we first discuss relations between the proposed theory and CHI and MWI of quantum mechanics.
 Then, we give a brief summary for the main results of this paper, as well as some discussions.